OotyOoty

 No data validation.
 ChatGPT trusts whatever you upload.
 If your GA4 export has duplicate sessions because of a misconfigured data stream, ChatGPT will analyze the inflated numbers without question.
 It cannot cross-reference against your source of truth because it does not have access to one.

-Country and device-level analysis hits a wall fast.
+Country and device-level CrUX analysis.
 Ooty tracks Core Web Vitals performance across 200+ countries through CrUX quarterly data, and the variation is staggering.
 Good CWV rates range from under 1% (Yemen at 1.8%) to above 70% in top-performing countries.
 Good LCP rates swing from below 1% to above 70% depending on country and device.
-ChatGPT can analyze a CrUX export you provide, but it cannot pull this data itself, it cannot update quarterly, and it has no awareness of the mobile vs. desktop performance gaps that shift the picture entirely at the country level.
+On Free or Plus, ChatGPT only sees what you export, which means keeping a fresh CrUX pull in your workflow is your problem.
+On Pro+, the Ooty Analytics connector covers CrUX as one of its sources, so the country and device data is one prompt away.
+The underlying CrUX dataset still updates quarterly regardless of which path you use.

 No automated alerting.
 ChatGPT cannot watch your data and notify you when something breaks.
 If your conversion rate drops 50% on a Tuesday afternoon, you will not know until you manually check.